refinery-platform/refinery-platform/docs/tutorial.md

 2. Click the Analyze tab above the left-hand panel
 3. Select one of the analysis workflows below using the drop-down menu in the left-hand panel, follow their workflow-specific steps below, and then continue with step 4
   - __FastQC__
-    1. Select 'Current Selection' in Input Dataset drop-down menu in left-hand panel
+    1. Select 'Current Selection' in the Input Dataset drop-down menu in the left-hand panel
   - __TF ChIP-seq analysis using MACS2__
     1. In the Inputs (1-1 File Mapping) section, click New... to create a new file mapping
     2. Provide a name for the new file mapping in the pop-up